Dynamic FTSS in Asynchronous Systems: the Case of Unison: Model, Problem and Specifications

 We consider the classical local shared memory model of computation (see \cite{D00b}) where communications between neighbors are modeled by direct reading of variables instead of exchange of messages.
-In this model, the program of every processor consists in a set of shared variables (henceforth, referred to as \emph{variables}) and a finite set of \emph{rules}.
+In this model, the program of every processor consists of a set of shared variables (henceforth, referred to as \emph{variables}) and a finite set of \emph{rules}.
 A processor can write to its own variables only, and read its own variables and those of its neighbors.
 Each rule consists of: $<$\emph{label}$>$::$<$\emph{guard}$>\longrightarrow<$\emph{statement}$>$.
 The label of a rule is simply a name to refer the action in the text.
-The guard of a rule in the program of $p$ is a boolean predicate involving variables of $p$ and its neighbors.
+The guard of a rule in the program of $p$ is a Boolean predicate involving variables of $p$ and its neighbors.
 The statement of a rule of $p$ updates one or more variables of $p$.
-A statement can be executed only if the corresponding guard is satisfied (the processor rule is then \emph{enabled}).
-The state of a processor is defined by the value of its variables.
+A statement can be executed only if the corresponding guard is satisfied (\emph{i.e.} it evaluates to true).
+The processor rule is then \emph{enabled}, and processor $p$ is \emph{enabled} in $\gamma\in \Gamma$ if and only if at least one rule is enabled for $p$ in $\gamma$.
+The state of a processor is defined by the current value of its variables.
 The state of a system (\emph{a.k.a.} the \emph{configuration}) is the product of the states of all processors.
 We also refer to the state of a processor and its neighborhood as a \emph{local configuration}.
 We note $\Gamma$ the set of all configurations of the system.